techniq/layerchart/docs/src/content/guides/transform.md

 ### Scroll mode

-The `initialScrollMode` option controls what the mouse wheel/trackpad does:
+The `scrollMode` option controls what the mouse wheel/trackpad does:

 | Value         | Effect                                                |
 | ------------- | ----------------------------------------------------- |